 The Universities Admissions Centre (UAC) is a joint office for processing applications for enrolment in undergraduate and postgraduate degree courses at Macquarie University and other universities in NSW and the ACT.
-Those seeking undergraduate admission to one or more of the participating institutions must lodge with the Centre a single application form on which they will be able to indicate preferences for courses available in any of the institutions.
-Application forms are enclosed within the UAC Guide available from nearly all newsagents at a cost of \$18.00 (2006 UAC entry).
+Those seeking undergraduate admission to one or more of the participating institutions must lodge an application via the web on which they will be able to indicate preferences for courses available in any of the institutions.
+Applicants should go to www.uac.edu.au to apply for 2008.

-The important application dates for UAC 2006 Admissions are set out below:
+The important application dates for UAC 2008 Admissions are set out below:

-- 30 September 2005 last day to lodge an 'on-time' application. - 1 October-31 October 2005 \$92.00 late processing fee - 1 November-30 November 2005 \$103.00 late processing fee - 1 December 2005-2 February 2006\$114.00 late processing fee
+- 28 September 2007 last day to lodge an 'on-time' application. - 1 October-31 October 2007 \$97.00 late processing fee - 1 November 30 November 2007 \$109.00 late processing fee - 1 December 2007-1 February 2008 \$120.00 late processing fee

-IMPORTANT: Late applications will be accepted by UAC up until early February 2006 provided the appropriate late fee is paid, however applicants should be aware that applications lodged through UAC for Macquarie preferences after 9 December 2005 may not be processed in time for inclusion in the main round of offers.
-Exceptions to this are the Distance Education courses (Bachelor of Arts, Bachelor of Science, Bachelor of Laws, Bachelor of Education (Early Childhood)) for which applications must be lodged by 30 September 2005 and the Bachelor of Human Resource Management which must be selected as a preference by 5 January 2006
+IMPORTANT: Late applications will be accepted by UAC up until early February 2008 provided the appropriate late fee is paid, however applicants should be aware that applications lodged through UAC for Macquarie preferences after 7 December 2007 may not be processed in time for inclusion in the main round of offers.
+Exceptions to this are the Distance Education courses (Bachelor of Arts, Bachelor of Science, Bachelor of Laws, Bachelor of Education (Early Childhood)) for which applications must be lodged by 28 September 2007.

-NOTE: Applicants wishing to apply for the distance education degrees (other than those aged under 21 as at 1 March in 2005), graduate diploma programs (other than the Graduate Diploma in Education - see below), or former Macquarie University students returning to the same degree program, who have not studied at a tertiary institution during their absence, DO NOT apply through UAC, but should make application directly to the University as outlined below.
+NOTE: Applicants wishing to apply for the distance education degrees (other than those aged under 21 as at 1 March in 2007), graduate diploma programs (other than the Graduate Diploma in Education - see below), or former Macquarie University students returning to the same degree program, who have not studied at a tertiary institution during their absence, DO NOT apply through UAC, but should make application directly to the University as outlined below.